maximilianZenke/Kubernetes_Todo_App/README.md

 # TODO App

-### ❗ Exercise 4 Information
-This repo contains three different versions of the solution for exercise 4:
+This repo contains three different solutions for the applications' deployment:
 1. kubernetes
     --> my first solution containing the deployments and services for my app.
 2. kubernetes-with-helm
     --> second solution containing the helm-chart-transformation of the first solution.
 3. kubernetes-with-helm-replica-set
-    --> **FINAL SOLUTION**  uses one backend-service with two replicas instead of two deployments, backend and backend2 ( which was my not-optimal-solution for exercixe 3 ).
+    --> uses one backend-service with two replicas instead of two deployments, backend and backend2.
 Besides this change, the final solution is the same as the kubernetes-with-helm solution.

-## How to start the app for exercise 4
+## How to start the cluster

 ### Minikube
 Start minikube.
 This may take some time